Hi, I'm Elinor

 About

-4 Minster Street is in the historic city centre of Salisbury overlooking the Market Square.
-On the first floor there is a consultation space to discuss your bespoke designs, a jewellery gallery displaying my available designs and samples.
+My workshop is in the historic city centre of Salisbury, overlooking the Market Square.
+On the first floor there is a consultation space to discuss your bespoke designs and a jewellery gallery displaying my available designs and samples.
 This leads through to a student workshop where you can make your own wedding rings and jewellery, alongside my own workshop.

-I use traditional techniques to handmake each item of jewellery, so no two pieces are ever the same.
-I work with sterling silver, yellow, white and rose gold, palladium and platinum.
+I use a combination of traditional handmaking techniques alongside modern CAD design depending on the design, so no two pieces are ever the same.
+I work with yellow, white and rose gold, platinum, palladium and silver.
 A lot of my designs are focused around natural gemstones chosen for their striking colours and patterns.

 My handmade jewellery designs are inspired by nature, botanical forms and textures.
 I use photography and sketching to record interesting features in nature, and incorporate them in unique, organic designs.
 My signature 'tendrils' of twisting silver and gold are inspired by vines and climbers.
 The intricate leaves incorporated in many of my designs are individually textured using real leaf skeletons, making each one truly unique.